 - Drive straight down even the gentlest slope.
 Do not drive diagonally across it.

 - Do not hitch a load higher than the tractor draw-bar.

-- Do not coast downhill.
-Before starting down, shift to a lower gear that prevents freewheeling and excessive braking.
+- Do not coast downhill (that is, do not go downhill with the clutch engaged).
+Before starting down a hill, shift to a lower gear that prevents freewheeling and excessive braking.
 Try to use the same gear to go down a hill that you would use to pull the load uphill.

 - Avoid depressions and obstacles.